Josantonius/extensions-for-grifus/readme.txt

 == Changelog ==

+= 1.0.1 Extensions For Grifus =

+* Bug fix in the Josantonius\WP_Register library.

+* The `Custom Rating Grifus module` was updated to version 1.0.1.

+* [Custom Rating Grifus module] Now, on sites that use WP Super Cache it will automatically clear cache when the ratings change.

+* [Custom Rating Grifus module] Added a option in the menu to set whether to restart the rating when adding a new movie.

+* [Custom Rating Grifus module] Added a section to manually set votes when updating movie.

+* [Custom Rating Grifus module] The rating has been improved on the front end.

+* The `Custom Images Grifus module` was updated to version 1.0.1.

+* [Custom Images Grifus module] Images attached will now be deleted when a movie is deleted.

+* [Custom Images Grifus module] Added a option in the menu to set whether to replace images when adding a new movie.

+* Added `ExtensionsForGrifus\Controller\Launcher\Launcher->isAfterUpdatedPost()` method.

+* Added `ExtensionsForGrifus\Controller\Launcher\Launcher->isPublishPost()` method.

 = 1.0.0 Extensions For Grifus =

 * Added `ExtensionsForGrifus\Controller\Launcher\Launcher` class.
 * Added `ExtensionsForGrifus\Controller\Launcher\Launcher->init()` method.
 * Added `ExtensionsForGrifus\Controller\Launcher\Launcher->activation()` method.